lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. There is an important gap between the null-core of concepts (which is rules floating in rule-space) and the one-tree of sufficient simple models pragmatically pasted over real-world empirical phenomena.
 This is a kind of cluster of blindspots and neglected definitions for most people but is absolutely crucial when doing projects.
 This is one area where the rubber meets the road, where conceptual models do or don't describe and help navigate reality.
 'Statistics' is one of the arm-wavy dismissive terms used to wave-away this area, and 'statistics' is yet another punt: Is statistics math? logic? probability? empirical? conceptual?
 Doing projects you will need to navigate this jump-gap, and the tools needed such as statistics, and the definition problems (is what you need 'statistics' and what exactly does 'statistics' mean, or otherwise what exactly do you need even if there is no word or it?) and the social-cultural-psychological challenges which are a massive set-of-areas, for example the life's works of Daniel Kahneman and Amous Tversky are (if more that you can absorb in a lifetime) one of many pieces of this frontier quagmire).

 4. Near-Off-The-One-Tree:
-The one-tree is often best defined as simple linear relationship, but as systems get nonlinear, dynamical, and even "chaotic."
+The one-tree is often best defined as a simple linear relationship, but as systems get nonlinear, dynamical, and even "chaotic."
 As empirical phenomena and models get less-linear, the coherence and utility of the one-tree (in short) breaks down.
 Near-off the one tree can be, and needs to be, described as an asset to the one-tree.

 6. (Far)-Off-The-Nne-Tree is real and empirical but often not able to be modeled and connected to the one tree.
 This is a frontier in many respects.